roryp/blog/README.md

 Embracing modern patterns like queue-based load leveling is key to building scalable, resilient applications.
 Integrating tools like Azure Service Bus into your Java projects can transform the way your systems handle load and scale - get started now with the [Modern Web App Pattern for Java](https://github.com/Azure/modern-web-app-pattern-java)

 ---

+## Deep Dive

+For a more detailed look into the architecture, components, and workflow of the email processor app, check out the [demo.md](demo.md) file.
+It includes code snippets and explanations for key classes like `EmailProducer`, `EmailConsumer`, and `LangChainLLMReportGenerator`, as well as an explanation of the role of Azure Service Bus in the queue-based load leveling pattern.